alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_056_eng.md

 This was quite subtle.

 Naturally 16mm used 16mm projectors, and with smaller film screens, the actual light projected onto screens was less, making screens feel darker compared to 35mm rushes.
-While 16mm was fine for checking animation and camera work itself, color reproduction and light effects like transmitted light in our domain inevitably looked inferior to 35mm rushes.
+While 16mm was fine for checking animation and camera work itself, colour reproduction and light effects like transmitted light in our domain inevitably looked inferior to 35mm rushes.

 However, 16mm had various advantages, primarily being much easier to handle.
 Not just projection, but especially editing was easier.
 Editing was naturally done with positive film, and the difficulty between 16mm and 35mm editing was like heaven and earth (though "negative editing" done after all cuts were approved was naturally done with 35mm negative film as the master).